Home / Use Cases / Landing Zone

 Stack hints: Azure Policy (deny/audit), tag inheritance, initiative definitions.

-Step 4 — Infrastructure-as-Code basis
+Step 4 — Infrastructure-as-Code foundation

 Stack hints: Bicep or Terraform, GitHub Actions or Azure DevOps Pipelines, service principals with restricted rights.